|

 True or False?

-of this magnitude, it might be wiser to move our investments away from
+this magnitude, it might be wiser to move our

 sensible?

-about just one way to do this, see the
+possible? - For clues about just one way to do

 Fact#2:

-that are known for their ability to make profits in good times or in
+known for their ability to make profits in good

 and with reduced risk of default.